limeytexan/procfd/README.md

 We love contributions!
 Before you can contribute, please sign and submit this [Contributor License Agreement (CLA)](https://www.deshaw.com/oss/cla).
 This CLA is in place to protect all users of this project.

+### Notes

+[^1]: Fast with local disks, but can be very slow with lots of mounted network filesystems
+[^2]: `lsof -b` avoids blocking calls, but also fails to display any socket information
+[^3]: `lsfd` and `lsof +E` display limited information about the socket endpoint including the command, socket number, and fd number, but not the socket endpoint path. `lsfd` may miss some endpoints if process filters are applied
+[^4]: Not currently implemented but PRs welcome!
+[^5]: Not currently implemented, but can use grep to filter output of `procfd --type path`